munozdjp/HINNDY/README.md

 ];
 ```

-Find the trayectory with the ground truth dynamic using ODE45 library.
+We determine the dynamic trayectory with the ground truth using the ODE45 library.

 ```
 mu0=[yzero(1)]